tomaszkubacki/kafka_connect_demo/sql_server_to_kafka/sql_server_to_kafka.md

 ## Stream events from MS SQL Server table to Kafka

 In this scenario we will stream kafka messages from Ms Sql Server table to Kafka using JdbcSourceConnector.

-[TODO: add dynamic topic selection]
+First we create [kafka_source.sql](kafka_source.sql) table.
+Next we define ([sql_server_to_kafka.json](sql_server_to_kafka.json)
+connector.
+Connector is querying db every 10 seconds.
+For any new record from that table, data stored in *message_content* column will be sent to the topic defined in *kafka_topic* column.

 1. Create database *kafka_source* and *kafka_source* table